wookey-project/libdes/doc/index.rst

 .. contents::

-the libdes project aim to implement the DES (Data Encryption Standard) and TDES (Triple Data Encryption Standard) algorithms.
+The libdes project aims at implementing the DES (Data Encryption Standard) and TDES (Triple Data Encryption Standard) algorithms.

-By now, this algorithms are only fully software based (i.e. they don't depend on any hardware cryptographic accelerator).
+By now, these algorithms are only fully software based (i.e. they don't depend on any hardware cryptographic accelerator), but future work include adding an hardware acceleration when available.

 Overview
 --------